domarp-j/react-testing/PITCHME.md

 - Don't test third-party libraries
 - Don't test proptypes
 - Unit-test JavaScript "utility" functions using plain old Jest
+- Take some time to understand the async nature of JavaScript

 Note:
 - I don't think most people here will test third-party libraries directly - but be careful not to test them accidentally
 - Testing proptypes is testing the implementation of a third-party library
+- If I had time, I would 100% talk more about JS async

 ---